metadatacenter/cedar-manual/docs/_sections/c4/working_with_cdes.md

 ensures that the Categories in CEDAR are updated to the Classifications provided in the caDSR export.

-We do not manage the entire CDE specification that contains a comprehensive implementation of the ISO/IEC 11179 standard, but focus instead on core functionality that relates to the precise specification of questions and the values used to answer those questions.
+We do not manage the entire content of the CDE specification.
+CDEs in caDSR contain a comprehensive implementation of the ISO/IEC 11179 standard, but focus instead on core functionality that relates to the precise specification of questions and the values used to answer those questions.